selimharfouche/wellplates/README.md

 - more user friendly
 - allowing users to add wellplates
 - images and 3d model will also be delivered from somewhere else
+- dig deeper in data structure in javascript